LP-CDF/AMi_Image_Analysis/README.md

 Known issues:
 * On Raspbian AutoMARCO does not work due to a problem with tensorflow.
 * If your graphics card is CUDA capable but with Cuda capability < 6, you must install tensorflow 1.14.0
+* If your CPU does not support AVX instruction sets (CPU before SandyBridge), you will need to find a tensorflow with the correct building options (have a look [here](https://github.com/yaroslavvb/tensorflow-community-wheels/issues))

 ## Citation